Protecting the most vulnerable from harm

 If you elect me, I will work with the police and other partners to continue to support victims and increase the targeting of offenders.
 I will also pledge to both reduce the numbers of these crimes being committed while at the same time increasing the reporting of these crimes by victims.

 Protecting children from exploitation including child sexual exploitation

-The criminal exploitation of children and young people is an abhorrent crime.
-I worked with Sue Mountstevens and her team to introduce an Avon and Somerset wide specialist support service for victims of Child Sexual Exploitation – the police have also introduced a multi agency approach to identifying vulnerable children and safeguarding them called Operation Topaz – I will continue to prioritise this area.
+The criminal exploitation of children and young people through for example County Lines or child sexual exploitation is an abhorrent crime.
+I have worked throughout my time as part of the Police and Crime Commissioner team to introduce an Avon and Somerset-wide specialist support service for victims of Child Sexual Exploitation.

-Improving criminal justice support for victims of Rape and Serious Sexual Offences
+Improving support for victims of rape and serious sexual offences

-Improve multiagency support for people in mental health crisis
+Improve support for people in mental health crisis

 Mental health was a factor in 30% of all incidents attended by the police in Avon and Somerset in 2020.
 The police have become the service of first resort in many cases, but this is often inappropriate for the vulnerable people involved.